mcw-anesthesiology/shout-outs/README.md

 # Shout-outs!

-A simple WordPress plugin for giving anonymous shout-outs to others for all to see.
+A simple WordPress plugin for giving shout-outs to others for all to see.

 ## Form